 Rules can be quick-tested by using the Test button \checkmark and inserting the number to test and pressing Ok.
 The replaced number will be shown in a dialog, or a brief message will appear if no rules matches that number.

-Carrier maps are only used by the carriers associated to them using the Mapping field in the carrier configuration dialog, see section 8.4 on page 58.
+Carrier maps are only used by the carriers associated to them using the

 8.6.
 CARRIER MAPS